So what’s “the best” streaming device for watching Netflix, Hulu, Disney+ and live TV on your television?

 The new Fire TV Cube is going to add a lot to your living room no matter what TV-watching ethos you subscribe to.
 So even if you haven’t cut the cord yet, you can change your cable TV channel with your voice.
 The Fire TV Cube is regularly priced at $99.99.

-Roku Streaming Stick+ and Fire TV Stick 4K
+Fastest streaming stick: Fire TV Stick 4K Max

 The NVIDIA Shield is pretty much the digital work-horse in the streaming world.
 It’s best for people who are interested in streaming 4K video, but who also want a lot of PC gaming options.